Mechanistic Interpretability with Sparse Autoencoder Neural Operators: Introduction

+These limitations are particularly critical in scientific modeling~\citep{kovachki2023neural}, computer vision, and the analysis of physical signals, where data are structured (e.g., images, fields, spatiotemporal processes)~\citep{mallat1999wavelet, krizhevsky2012imagenet}.
+While convolutional SAEs (SAE-CNNs) introduce localized concepts, they remain tied to a fixed resolution with pre-defined receptive fields, inheriting inductive biases imposed by parameterization in the input domain.
+Furthermore, while recent works~\citep{bhalla2025temporal, lubana2025priors} extend SAEs to sequential settings via temporal smoothness~\citep{klindt2021towards} or hybrid dense–sparse representations~\citep{tasissa2024discriminative}, these approaches model dynamics.
+Our focus, instead, lies in capturing continuous structures within the representation itself.

-If convergence is truly universal, it should also extend beyond Euclidean spaces to neural operators (NO)~\cite{li2020neural, li2021fourier, kovachki2023neural}, which learn mappings between infinite-dimensional function spaces.
-Neural operators are now central to data-driven scientific modelling\cite{azizzadenesheli2024neural} and have recently been applied in neuroscience to capture brain representations~\cite{tolooshams2025varsfusi, ghafourpour2025noble}.
-While their predictive power is well established across applications~\cite{pathak2022fourcastnet, li2024geometry, jatyani2025unifying}, their representational properties and interpretability remain largely unknown, leaving open whether universal representation principles extend naturally to function spaces.
+To overcome the restrictions of Euclidean, fixed-discretization formulations of SAEs, we turn to neural operators (NOs)~\citep{lu2019deeponet,li2020neural,li2021fourier,kovachki2023neural}, which learn mappings between infinite-dimensional function spaces.
+Neural operators are central to data-driven scientific modeling~\citep{azizzadenesheli2024neural}, particularly for solving PDEs, due to their ability to generalize across discretizations.
+They have also shown promise in neuroscience for modeling brain activity~\citep{ghafourpour2025noble}.
+Yet, while their predictive capabilities~\citep{li2024geometry, jatyani2025unifying} and recent extension to function-space autoencoders~\citep{bunker2024autoencoders} are well established, their representational properties and potential for concept learning and mechanistic interpretability remain largely unexplored.

-To study the PRH in this broader setting, we adopt the perspective of concept learning~\cite{kim2018interpretability}, focusing on sparse model recovery~\cite{olshausen1996emergence, olshausen1997sparse}.
-Rather than asking whether two models learn the same representations, we ask whether they recover the same underlying concepts, an approach aligned with mechanistic interpretability, where SAEs extract interpretable features from large networks~\cite{elhage2022toy, huben2023sparse, bricken2023towards, rajamanoharan2024jumping, park2024linear, templeton2024scaling, lieberum2024gemma, gao2025scaling, fel2025archetypal, marks2025sparse, karvonen2025saebench}.
-By framing representation learning as estimating latent sparse codes and dictionaries, we unify comparisons across architectures, training dynamics, and inductive biases.
-This leads us to three central questions: (i) Can recovery generalize from Euclidean to functional spaces? (ii) Under what conditions do networks and operators recover equivalent representations, and when do operators offer advantages? (iii) How does lifting affect recovery dynamics?

-\textbf{Our Contributions}\quad We address these questions by extending SAEs to lifted SAEs (L-SAEs), which learn concepts in a lifted space, and SAE neural operators (SAE-NO), which formalize model recovery in function spaces.
-We show that lifting enables recovery while acting as a preconditioner that accelerates learning, and identify conditions where the inference and dynamics of L-SAEs reduce to those of standard SAEs.
-We further introduce SAE-NOs, demonstrating that i) lifting-induced preconditioning extends to L-SAE-NOs, ii) truncated modes confer an inductive bias that is advantageous for recovering smooth concepts, iii) SAE-NOs recover representations robustly under resolution changes where SAEs fail, and iv) with full-frequency filters and matched spatial support, their dynamics reduce to those of SAE-CNN.